-Police serving order to remove guns shoot, kill armed man
+Correction: Police Shooting-Maryland story

-FERNDALE, Md.
-(AP) — Police in Maryland say an officer shot and killed a man while serving a protective order to remove guns from his home.
+Police in Maryland say an officer shot and killed a man while serving emergency relief protective order paperwork

-News outlets report the shooting involving Anne Arundel County police took place early Monday.
-A department release says officers served the “red flag” protective order at a home near Baltimore-Washington International Thurgood Marshall Airport.

-Police spokeswoman Jacklyn Davis says the man answered the door with a gun in hand, put it down and then picked it up again.
-A struggle over the gun ensued, during which it went off.
-An officer then shot and killed the man.

 Most Read Nation & World Stories